triton-inference-server/client/src/c++/perf_analyzer/README.md

 requests.
-For sequence models, if a sequence length is specified via `--sequence-length`, perf_analyzer will also loop through the provided data in a round-robin order up to the specified sequence length (with a percentage variation customizable viq `--sequence-length-variation`).
+For sequence models, if a sequence length is specified via `--sequence-length`, perf_analyzer will also loop through the provided data in a round-robin order up to the specified sequence length (with a percentage variation customizable via `--sequence-length-variation`).
 Otherwise, the sequence length will be the number of inputs specified in user-provided input data.